RHIT-CSSE/csse332/docs/milestone2.md

 This module will allow processes to register with it and de-register from it.
 The module will monitor the process's behavior every 5 seconds, updating its internal imitation process control block (PCB).
-The module will allow users to see the status of all process that have registered with it by reading the status using the `procfs` pseudo file system (much like we did in milestone 1).
+The module will allow users to see the status of all processes that have registered with it by reading the status using the `procfs` pseudo file system (much like we did in milestone 1).
 Finally, the module will terminate any process that exceeds its allowed time limit of execution.
 In other words, the module will keep an eye on processes and